ZymoGenetics, a Bristol-Myers Squibb Company

 Bristol-Myers Squibb acquired ZymoGenetics in October 2010 after entering into a strategic collaboration to co-develop PEG-Interferon lambda.

-Based in the historic 1914 Seattle City Light Steam Plant building, ZymoGenetics continues to discover, develop and deliver innovative medicines that will help patients prevail over their serious diseases.
+Based in the historic 1914 Seattle City Light Steam Plant building, ZymoGenetics continues to discover and manufacture innovative medicines that will help patients prevail over their serious diseases.

 Summary of Key Activities

-ZymoGenetics is focused on the discovery, development, and early manufacture of therapeutic proteins.
-ZymoGenetics is a fully-integrated research and development organization with a broad range of skills and technologies, including scientific computing, molecular and cellular biology, protein chemistry, antibody generation and engineering, clinical development and operations, regulatory affairs, quality, drug formulation, process development and protein manufacturing.
+ZymoGenetics is focused on the discovery and early manufacture of therapeutic proteins.
+ZymoGenetics is a fully-integrated research and manufacturing organization with a broad range of skills and technologies, including scientific computing, molecular and cellular biology, protein chemistry, antibody generation and engineering, quality, drug formulation, process development and protein manufacturing.

 Research.
-As part of the Bristol-Myers Squibb team, ZymoGenetics focuses its early research efforts on discovery and advancement of therapeutic proteins with potential applications in immune-oncology diseases and fibrosis.
+As part of the Bristol-Myers Squibb team, ZymoGenetics focuses its early research efforts on discovery and advancement of therapeutic proteins with potential applications in immuno-oncology diseases.

 Manufacturing.
 ZymoGenetics also has core expertise and process development capabilities that it uses in early manufacturing of microbial and mammalian based proteins to support toxicology studies and early-stage clinical trials.

 Through collaboration, cooperation and commitment, ZymoGenetics continues to help drive forward Bristol-Myers Squibb’s early pipeline.